-4. CRITICAL ACCOUNTING ESTIMATES AND JUDGEMENTS (continued)
+4. CRITICAL ACCOUNTING ESTIMATES AND JUDGEMENTS (CONTINUED)

-(b) Provision for obsolescence of inventories
+(a) Provision for obsolescence of inventories

 Inventories are carried at the lower of cost and net realisable value.
 This requires the estimation of the eventual selling price of the goods to the customers in the future.
 A high degree of judgement is applied when estimating the impact on the carrying value of inventories, taking into consideration of factors giving rise to slow moving items, damage stocks and obsolescence.
 The provision for obsolescence of inventories computed by management is based on percentages applied on the inventories' ageing band and the category of inventories.

 These rates require significant judgement.
 The provision for obsolescence of inventories as at the reporting date is as follows:

 Group

-2019 2018
+2020 2019

 RM'000 RM'000

-Provision for obsolescence of inventories 9,405 8,814
+Provision for obsolescence of inventories 13,217 9,405